valderman/mcctl/README.md

   * `autostart`: start this instance when mcctl starts? `true` or `false`.
     Defaults to `true`.

+  * `restart`: restart this instance if it crashes?
+Defaults to `true`.

+  * `restart-cooldown`: don't restart instance if it was already restarted less than `n` seconds ago.
+Defaults to 3 seconds.

   * `server-properties`: contents for the instance's `server.properties` file.
     No checking is done of the syntax of this property; it's copied verbatim into place.
 Defaults to the default Minecraft `server.properties` file.